whinee/md2pdf/docs/notes-to-self.md

 Given a version number `user`.`dev`.`minor`.`patch`, increment the:

 - `user` version when you make any changes to the user interface/experience.

-This does not include improvements on loading times, despite being well within the user experience umbrella.
+    Hereunder are exceptions for user experience changes that invokes a `user` version bump:

+    - Performance gains (that might improve )

 - `dev` version when you make incompatible API changes,
 - `minor` version when you add functionality in a backwards compatible manner, and
 - `patch` version when you make backwards compatible bug fixes.